 Why you should make chores fun for kids

 We all feel more motivated to do something when it's enjoyable, and chores are no different.
 Making chores more fun for children (and you) has important long-term benefits for your kids.
 While it's up to parents to decide whether to encourage kids to do chores, helping out with household tasks can teach young people the skills they need to be independent, considerate and responsible adults.
-Making chores fun or rewarding kids for doing tasks can make all the difference in getting your children up and ready to help with the housework.
+Making chores fun or rewarding kids for doing chores can make all the difference in getting your children up and ready to help with the housework.

 How to make chores fun for kids